 In a region of southern Ethiopia with an unusually high prevalence of deafness, Holt sponsors provide the sign-language based education children need to finally express their thoughts and feelings — bringing greater hope, and happiness, to their lives.
-A longer version of this story appeared in Holt’s fall 2016 sponsorship magazine.

 When Dawit was 3 years old, a mysterious epidemic swept through his village in southern Ethiopia.
 With the nearest hospital an inaccessible 12 miles away for most families in this impoverished farming community, many parents instead cared for their children at home — hoping and praying for their recovery.
 But as the community mourned the loss of first one and then another and then another child, Dawit’s mother nursed and comforted her only son — and prepared to say goodbye.

 “So many kids died at that time,” Dawit’s mother remembers.
 “The whole family expected him to die.
 I was prepared to bury him.
 He was that sick.”